 - Honestly informing patients and families about the benefits and risks of treatment and the limits of our knowledge about long-term outcomes

-The right treatment for your child depends on their condition.
+The options for your child depend on their condition.
 Options may include:

-- Nonsurgical treatment (such as vaginal dilatation to enlarge the vagina).
+- Nonsurgical treatment (such as vaginal dilation to enlarge the vagina)

 Scheduling an Appointment with the DSD Program